 A Palestinian official, also speaking on condition of anonymity, said: “If the statement meets what we are calling for, we will say yes of course.”

-The Palestinians were focused on the statement they expect from the Quartet—the United States, European Union, Russia and the United Nations—which would set out terms of reference for the talks.
+The Palestinians were focused on the statement they expect from the Quartet — the United States, European Union, Russia and the United Nations — which would set out terms of reference for the talks.
+Negotiations would begin with a summit hosted by President Barack Obama on September 2.

 The Israel government, playing down the role of the Quartet, was focused on the forthcoming US invitation.